INFORMATION

 This event, which will be held following last year's, will look at ways to transform Tokyo into a "WOOD TOWN" in 2040 through designs that connect the mountains and the city and bring about circulation.
 We will explore the techniques and ideas that will make the future Tokyo a comfortable and creative "wooden city" through the activities of design, art, architecture and urban development.

-It will be held on Friday, May 16, 2025 at Maru Building Hall (inside Marunouchi Building).
+It will be held on Friday, May 16, 2025 at Marunouchi Building Building Hall.

-TOKYO WOOD LIVING 2040 Mountains, Trees and Tokyo Forum "Designing from Marunouchi: The Wooden City of Tokyo" Part 1
+TOKYO WOOD LIVING 2040 Mountains, Trees and Tokyo Forum "Designing Tokyo, the City of Wood, from Marunouchi" Part 1

 "Mountains, Trees and Tokyo: Tokyo becomes a lumberyard"

-Wataru Ebisawa, Chief Engineer of the Wood Building Lab in the R&D Promotion Department at our company, will be speaking at the event.
+Wataru Ebisawa, Chief Engineer of the Wood Building Lab in the R&D Promotion Department, will be speaking at the event.

-Large-diameter solid timber has been used in large-scale wooden architecture such as Horyuji Temple and Todaiji Temple, and large-section timber will be necessary for future urban wooden architecture as well.However, considering current forest resources, it is difficult to obtain large-diameter solid timber in large quantities, so hopes are pinned on wood materials such as laminated timber and CLT, which manufacture large-section timber from small-diameter timber.
-The large-section timber used in urban wooden architecture stores carbon in urban areas, and is expected to be reused in small-scale buildings after demolition.
+Large-diameter solid timber has been used in large-scale wooden architecture such as Horyuji Temple and Todaiji Temple, and similarly large-section timber will be necessary for future urban wooden construction.However, considering current forest resources, it is difficult to obtain large quantities of large-diameter solid timber, so hopes are pinned on wood materials such as laminated timber and CLT, which are made from small-diameter timber to produce large-section timber.
+The large-section timber used in urban wooden construction stores carbon in urban areas, and it is expected that it can be reused in smaller buildings after dismantling.

 We are currently accepting applications to attend.
 For details, please see the Peatix ticket page at the link below.